AIRHEADS OILING SYSTEM AND RELATED ITEMS...

 That sketch/page has a lot more information on it, be SURE to see that page! ...it includes a breather area photo you WILL want to see!

 As mentioned much earlier herein, oil capacity depends on model and pan fitted.
-Pan changes have been made for extra air volume for reduced oil consumption by utilizing reduced breather output.
+Pan changes have been made for extra air volume for reduced oil consumption.
 Later models have a drain-back hole in the bottom of the breather valve area, which additionally reduces oil consumption out the breather valve.
-My article on the system has sketches.
+Later pans have surge baffles.

 EXTERNAL oil filter conversions:

 Firstly, there is usually not much reason to do this type of conversion.
 A few may have problems due to having a sidecar on the right side of the motorcycle; where a strut (or?) truly interferes.
 I had a sidecar on the right side of my R100RT, and still managed to change the filter without much trouble.
 I HIGHLY ADVISE YOU NOT TO INSTALL AN EXTENAL FILTER, unless it is the Motoren-Israel type, and only then if you are 100% convinced you MUST have it.
 For all others, it is likely a total waste of money ...AND, it is possible to destroy the engine if the external filter leaks, etc.